 Depending on where you live, car insurance companies may use information from your credit reports to calculate your insurance score.
 Your insurance score is a numerical score used to predict the likelihood that you’ll file an insurance claim.
 If you have good credit, your coverage may cost less than if you have bad credit.

 The use of credit-based insurance scores isn’t allowed in California, Hawaii, Maryland or Massachusetts.
+As of June 20, 2021, it is not allowed in Washington, either.
 And even if it’s allowed in your state, keep in mind that your credit-based insurance score isn’t the only factor insurers consider when setting your rate.
-Your driving history and habits, age, the car you drive and where you live are among the additional factors that can drive your rate up or down.
+Your driving history and habits, driving record, age, the car you drive and your location are among the additional factors that can drive your rate up or down.

 Insurance companies adjust their rates regularly, so shopping for car insurance each year can give you an idea of whether you’re getting the best deal on coverage or if you may be able to get a lower rate.